okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/build-provisioning-integration/prepare-guide/index.md

 1. After your app is approved for testing with customers, you can make the guide available to those customers.
 The webpage should include the following disclaimer:
   `This integration with Okta is currently available only to a limited number of customers.
 Contact us at <email> to learn more.`
-1. After your app is **Okta Verified**, make the link public or customer‐accessible, and no disclaimers are required.
+1. After your app is categorized as Okta-Verified, make the link public or customer‐accessible, and no disclaimers are required.

 For an example of a detailed configuration guide, see [G Suite Provisioning](https://help.okta.com/en/prod/okta_help_CSH.htm#ext_google-provisioning).